Partner at AKD Lawyers

 How the 2025 Changes Affect Car Accident Compensation

-If your medical bills are $85,000, you recover nothing.
-If they are $120,000, you may only pursue $20,000 from the other driver’s insurer.
+• If your medical bills are $120,000, you can only recover $20,000 from the at-fault driver’s insurance.

-If your car repairs cost $18,000, you recover nothing.
-If the cost is $125,000, you may only seek $25,000.
+• If your car repairs cost $18,000, you won’t recover anything.

 Affect Car Accident Compensation